 Here are some Frequently Asked Questions (FAQ’s).
-If your concerns are not addressed here, please feel free to call our office at 773 227-VETS (8387) and your call will be returned within a day or two by one of our dedicated Volunteer Ambassadors.
+If your concerns are not addressed here, please feel free to call our office at 773 227-VETS (8387).

 WHEELCHAIR: Every veteran who flies with us will have a wheelchair available and most of our veterans will use this chair for some or all of the day.
 Even veterans who have never sat in a wheelchair before welcome the chance to take a rest during a portion of the day.
 We recognize that this day of honor is a very long day.

 OXYGEN: If a veteran requires oxygen, their health care provider must supply a prescription that identifies the delivery method (mask or nasal cannula), frequency (as needed or continuously), and the rate of delivery (liters per minute).
 Honor Flight Chicago will provide the veteran with the oxygen concentrator for the flight as well as the bottled oxygen for the day.

 Honor Flight Chicago travels with a team of doctors and nurses who are familiar with each veteran’s medical needs as noted on their applications.
 Currently every veteran is accompanied by a guardian for the day.
 The guardian can be a family member if the medical team deems it a necessity for the veteran.

 Currently, every veteran is assigned a guardian for the day.
 For every guardian we put on the flight from Chicago, there is one less seat for a deserving veteran so the majority of our guardians are trained volunteers based in the D.C. area that meet the veterans when they land.
 There are a limited number of seats for guardians from Chicago.
 Based on the medical needs of the veteran, a family guardian may be approved.
 To be considered, the family member must submit a guardian application, meet the guidelines on the application, attend a training session and pay the guardian fee of $624.